 Not All Perils Are Covered

 Depending on the cause of the damage, your personal property may not be covered by your renters insurance.
-That’s why it’s a good idea to work with an insurance specialist who can walk you through the specific perils covered under your policy before you sign on the dotted line.
+That’s why it’s smart to review your policy coverage with a trusted specialist.

 Remember Your Limits